AML Policy

 • Considering these reports to determine whether knowledge or suspicion of ML/FT subsists or whether a person may have been, is or may be connected with ML/FT;

-• Reporting knowledge or suspicion of ML/FT or of a person’s connection with ML/FT to the FIUE;
+• Reporting knowledge or suspicion of ML/FT or of a person’s connection with ML/FT to the FIU;

-• Responding promptly to any request for information made by the FIUE; and
+• Responding promptly to any request for information made by the FIU; and

 • Reporting any AML/CFT issues and matters to the Board of Directors.